fieldmargin-recruitment/recruitment-ios/README.md

 Keep in mind that each row should have a bookmark button as well.

 ##### Requirements
-- Application should be written in Swift using Combine
+- Application should be written in Swift
+- Reactive Programming is desired but not a requirement (we use RxSwift but Combine or other reactive libraries are ok)
-- API calls can be made using any library but we suggest using Moya + MoyaCombine https://github.com/Moya/Moya
+- API calls can be made using any library but we suggest using Moya https://github.com/Moya/Moya
 - Application should have a simple UX/UI
 - Application code quality is very important
 - Spend no more than 4 hours on the assignment